wasmCloud/wasmcloud.com/docs/cli/call.md

 `--bin` When using JSON output, display binary as binary ('b'), string ('s'), or both ('2').
 Defaults to binary

-`--test` When invoking a test actor, interpret the response as TestResults
+`--test` When invoking a test component, interpret the response as TestResults